kimkkikki/flask-react-boilerplate/README.md

 # Flask React boilerplate

-Simple boilerplate for flask and reactjs
+Simple boilerplate for flask and react. react hot module replacement(HMR)

 ## How to start